AdobeDocs/app-builder/src/pages/resources/blog_articles.md

 [Read on Medium](https://medium.com/adobetech/following-the-end-to-end-user-journey-project-firefly-guides-6f961648ed20)

-Firefly impacts more than just developers.
-See the end-to-end journey of a Project Firefly app, and understand the stakeholders involved.
+App Builder impacts more than just developers.
+See the end-to-end journey of an App Builder app, and understand the stakeholders involved.

 <DiscoverBlock slots="heading, link, text" width="100%"/>

-### A Breakdown of Firefly’s Architecture
+### A Breakdown of App Builder’s Architecture

 [Read on Medium](https://medium.com/adobetech/a-breakdown-of-fireflys-architecture-project-firefly-guides-fe4f38e16014)

-To help you understand what exactly Project Firefly is, we explore the underlying architecture that powers it.
+To help you understand what exactly App Builder is, we explore the underlying architecture that powers it.